South Carolina, Staley confident heading into SEC tourney - WHIZ News

 Staley was anxious when the season began at how quickly freshmen Aliyah Boston, Zia Cooke and Brea Beal — all part of South Carolina’s No. 1-ranked recruiting class last spring — would adapt to the college game and make an impact.

-It was almost immediate and things have continued on a upward trajectory much of the season.
-The team hasn’t lost since Thanksgiving Day and carries a program-record 23-game win streak into the postseason.
+It was almost immediate.
+The team starts three freshman and has continued on a upward trajectory much of the season.
+South Carolina hasn’t lost since Thanksgiving Day and carries a program-record 23-game win streak into the postseason.

 “A big part of me really knows this team is going to compete, is going to make good plays, is going to make good decisions, is going to defend,” Staley said.
 “It feels good not second-guessing that.
 That’s a little bit different.”